7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 ### 5. Next.js

-Next.js is not a traditional SSG but a hybrid framework that supports both server-side rendering (SSR) and static site generation.
+v0 choice, Next.js is not a traditional SSG but a hybrid framework that supports both server-side rendering (SSR) and static site generation.
 Built on React, it allows developers to create modern, high-performing websites with dynamic functionality.

 Next.js is perfect for projects that need a mix of static and dynamic content, but its flexibility can lead to slightly more complex workflows.
+Anyway, who cares, you can thow it out and generate new version of your site in seconds.

 **Best for**: Hybrid sites with dynamic content.